Localizing and Editing Knowledge in Large Audio-Language Models: Introduction

 Large Audio-Language Models (LALMs) have recently demonstrated strong capabilities in speech understanding, instruction following, audio question answering, and spoken interaction~\cite{chu2024qwen2audiotechnicalreport,Das2024SpeechVerseAL,tang2024salmonngenerichearingabilities, goel2025audio, ghosh-etal-2024-gama}.
 By jointly modeling acoustic and linguistic signals, these systems can reason over spoken inputs and generate contextually appropriate responses.
 Despite their impressive performance, LALMs are trained on large but static corpora.
 They may encode outdated, incomplete, or incorrect factual associations, leading to potential hallucinations and unreliable outputs~\cite{leng2024cursemultimodalitiesevaluatinghallucinations,kuan2024understandingsoundsmissingquestions, kuan2024largeaudiolanguagemodelstruly}.
 However, refreshing model knowledge through supervised fine-tuning or continual learning is computationally expensive and often infeasible at scale.

-Unlike text-only LLMs, which operate purely on discrete tokens, LALMs incorporate dedicated acoustic encoders and process audio and text representations jointly within a multimodal backbone~\cite{chu2024qwen2audiotechnicalreport, Das2024SpeechVerseAL, tang2024salmonngenerichearingabilities}.
-Prior work on text LLMs shows that factual associations can often be localized to specific layers or submodules and updated via targeted parameter modifications~\cite{rome, memit, alphaedit}.
+Unlike text-only LLMs, which operate purely on discrete tokens, LALMs incorporate dedicated audio encoders and further post-train the LLM backbone to jointly process multimodal representations from both audio and text ~\cite{chu2024qwen2audiotechnicalreport, Das2024SpeechVerseAL, tang2024salmonngenerichearingabilities}.
+Prior work on text LLMs shows that factual associations can often be localized to specific transformer layers or to specific modules within transformer layers, such as attention or MLP components, and updated via targeted parameter modifications~\cite{rome, memit, alphaedit}.
 However, these findings assume a language-centric storage pattern and do not account for modality-specific encoders or cross-modal interactions.
-In LALMs, factual knowledge may instead be distributed across audio modules, language layers, and their interfaces, raising new questions about where facts are stored and how edits propagate through the multimodal computation.
+In LALMs, factual knowledge may instead be distributed across layers or modules in audio encoder , language backbone, and their interfaces, raising new questions about where facts are stored and how edits propagate through the multimodal computation.

 Existing approaches to improving factual reliability largely fall into two categories: retrieval-based methods (e.g., RAG)~\cite{DBLP:journals/corr/abs-2005-11401, DBLP:journals/corr/abs-1911-00172} that inject external knowledge, and model editing methods that directly modify internal parameters\cite{rome,memit,alphaedit}.
 Retrieval methods can flexibly incorporate up-to-date information but incur additional storage and runtime costs and require careful retrieval and integration.
 Model editing is more lightweight, as it updates only a small subset of weights so that the desired fact is reflected in the model’s predictions without full retraining.
 Nevertheless, all widely used editing methods (e.g., ROME~\cite{rome}, MEMIT~\cite{memit}, AlphaEdit~\cite{alphaedit}) have been developed for text-only LLMs, leaving it unclear whether they can reliably locate and update factual knowledge in LALMs without disrupting audio–text alignment or multimodal reasoning.